-Brooklyn Judge Upholds Mandatory Vaccinations, As New York City Closes More Schools
+Judge Upholds Mandatory Measles Vaccinations As New York Closes More Schools

 "Because of measles' long incubation period, we know this outbreak will get worse before it gets better," said Health Commissioner Oxiris Barbot in a press release on Thursday.
 "However, we can turn the tide by people getting vaccinated, especially before Passover when families and communities will gather."

 Prior to the hearing, the city's Board of Health had voted to extend the mandate until the end of the current outbreak.
-Barbot said on Wednesday that an estimated 500 children aged one to five in Williamsburg had been vaccinated since the mandate was imposed on April 9, Gothamist reports.
+Barbot said on Wednesday that an estimated 500 children aged 1 to 5 in Williamsburg had been vaccinated since the mandate was imposed on April 9, Gothamist reports.

 "The purpose of this emergency order isn't to fine people," Barbot said.
 "It's to stress the urgency and the importance of getting vaccinated and to enlist as many people as possible spreading the message that these vaccines are safe and effective."

-According to city data, about 14% of the children aged one to five in Williamsburg still have not been immunized, Gothamist reports.
+According to city data, about 14% of the children aged 1 to 5 in Williamsburg still have not been immunized, Gothamist reports.

-Meanwhile in Washington state, which has also seen a measles outbreak this year, lawmakers in the Senate passed a bill Wednesday that removes the personal belief exemption from MMR vaccinations, as NPR's Laurel Wamsley reports.
+In Washington state, which also has seen a measles outbreak this year, lawmakers in the Senate passed a bill Wednesday that removes the personal belief exemption from MMR vaccinations, as NPR's Laurel Wamsley reports.
 The bill, which is expected to become law, leaves medical and religious exemptions intact.